rohanbatrain/knowledge-base/docs/Developement-Setup/Owned-Devices/Laptops/MSI/2023/August/Crucial-Drive/Promox/Virtual-Machines/win10.md

 iwr -useb https://christitus.com/win | iex
 ```

-You can use the following to create a config file for CTT
+You can use the following to create a config files for CTT

+#### Config 1 : App installation

 ```json
 [